DavisLaboratory/peptideprotonet_reproducibility/README.md

 ### Installation
-Change working directory to "peptideprotonet_reproducibility", then (with your virtual environment activated) execute:
+Change working directory to `peptideprotonet_reproducibility/`, then (with your virtual environment activated) execute:

 ```
 pip install .
 ```
-This will install the PIPP library, including all the dependencies needed to use the library and run the notebooks in ```/examples/```.
+This will install the PIPP library, including all the dependencies needed to use the library and run the notebooks in `examples/`.